Competing forces of polarization and adhesion generate directional migration bias in a minimal model: Results

-Having established that an intrinsic CW bias together with cell-to-cell heterogeneity in the velocity alignment response can yield the default doublet case (Fig.~5C), we next wondered what is modulated by the contractility inhibitors to further increase the CW bias of the system.

-To illustrate the model outcome, we focus on two parameter variations -- $\xi$ tunes the strength of the frictional drag and $\tau_{\text{VA}}$ tunes the timescale of velocity alignment in the polarity force (Fig.~5E).~Mathematically, we discovered an effective bifurcation line $\xi = c \tau_\text{VA}$ where CW bias emerges for $c>c_\text{crit}$ and a CCW bias otherwise.
-Here, $c_\text{crit}$ marks the point where no bias is expected.
-By tuning model parameters respective to this bifurcation line, in a way that we will demonstrate is congruent with the experimental perturbations of cellular contractility, we were able to reproduce motility biases similar to those observed experimentally (Fig.~5F).
+Having established that an intrinsic CW bias, together with an asymmetry in the velocity alignment response, can yield the default doublet case (Fig.~\ref{fig:doublet_round1_results}B-C), we next explore which physical forces are modulated by contractility.
+We focus on two parameter variations: $\xi$ tunes the strength of the frictional drag against the underlying matrix, and $\tau_{\text{VA}}$ tunes the timescale of alignment of cell polarity with migration direction (Fig.~\ref{fig:doublet_biasmodulation}A).~Mathematically, we uncover an effective bifurcation line $\xi = c \tau_\text{VA}$.
+A CW bias emerges for $c>c_\text{crit}$ while a CCW bias emerges otherwise, where $c_\text{crit}$ marks no bias, presumably due to a balance of timescale and forces.
+By tuning model parameters with respect to this bifurcation line, in a way that we will demonstrate is congruent with the experimental perturbations of cellular contractility in Fig.~\ref{fig:exp_results}D-E, we are able to reproduce motility biases similar to those experimentally observed, both in terms of rotational likeliness and directionality (Fig.~\ref{fig:doublet_biasmodulation}B).
+Parameters used for the contractility modulations are provided in Table S2.